New to the Cricut Explore Air 2? Join us as we learn how to use the Explore Air 2 as a beginner!

 You work in the Cricut Design Space on your computer to create designs to cut.
 The program is very easy to use.
 You can see in the photo above on the far left are different icons.
 For this project above, I wanted to add a design to a coffee mug I’d received at Christmas.
 So I added a mug template to estimate sizing for the cut needed.
 You don’t need to use a template.
 They are just handy to determine how big to make your design.

 The Images icon is where the fun starts.
 There are thousands of different kinds of images in this tab.
-I did a search for “coffee” for a cute design to add to the mug.
+I searched for “coffee” for a cute design to add to the mug.

 When you find a design, you just click a button to add to insert the image into the workspace.
 You can adjust the size of the image.
 Again, the mug is just for guidance in estimating a size.

 When you are happy with the image, click “Make It.”
 The program will tell you exactly what you need to make the image.

 Then you add the vinyl to a cutting mat and load it into the machine.
-There is a tutorial when you set up your machine that walks you through how to do this.
+A tutorial when you set up your machine walks you through how to do this.

 Once the design is cut, you need to “weed” the vinyl.
 My daughter loves doing this part!
 You remove the parts of the image that are not needed.
 Cricut’s weeding tools are a must for easy weeding!

-When the weeding is finished, you use Transfer Tape to easily transfer the vinyl to wherever it goes.
+When the weeding is finished, you use Transfer Tape to transfer the vinyl to wherever it goes easily.
 In this case, we put the heart on a mug.

 We realized that we had incorrectly weeded the heart.
 The vinyl we used is removable.
-As I was peeling it off, I liked the way the heart looked on the mug so I left it.
+As I was peeling it off, I liked how the heart looked on the mug, so I left it.
 I love crafts that are easy to “fix”!